Introduction: The scope and purpose of this guidance

 - How we will carry out these checks

-The Money Laundering Regulations, Payments Legislation and Transfer of Funds Regulations 2007 etc are all referred to throughout this guidance using the generic term “the Regulations”.
+The Money Laundering, Terrorist financing and Transfer of Funds (Information on the Payer) Regulation 2017 is referred to throughout this guidance using the generic term “the Regulation”.

 Some sections of this guidance are exempt from release under the Freedom of Information Act 2000 and can not be viewed by the general public.
 The following message will be shown where this applies.
 “This text has been withheld because of exemptions in the Freedom of Information Act 2000”.